 July 8, 2017

-Challenges in veterinary team turnover may be alleviated by the use of an Employee Handbook, increasing team retention.
-Your team may experience turnover (15% is the national average-29% turnover in veterinary hospitals) and you may have a tool within reach to decrease turnover.
+Challenges in veterinary team turnover may be alleviated by the use of an Employee Handbook, resulting in an increase in team retention.
+You may already have a tool within reach in order to decrease turnover (15% is the national average where a 29% turnover may be seen in veterinary hospitals).

 An Employee Handbook is a great tool when reviewed annually, used for new employee orientation and routinely updated with team members.
 A Handbook will help identify expectations, training and professionalism.
 Handbooks sitting on the shelf, accumulating dust, are doing no good.
 Handbooks are living documents that benefit the veterinary owner, business and employee.

 - Clearly communicates policies to the employee

 - Saves time by having one place for all the information

 - Establishes expectations

 - Ensures company treats employees fairly and consistently

 - Provides legal documentation

 - Carefully considers policies designed with managers, supervisors and veterinarians